Daniel Gage

-Daniel Gage IV (1828–1901), known as the "Ice King of Lowell", started the Daniel Gage Ice Company in April 1870, but was dealing in ice as early as 1854.
+Daniel Gage IV (1828–1901), known as the "Ice King of Lowell", was an American ice harvester.
+He started the Daniel Gage Ice Company in April 1870, but was dealing in ice as early as 1854.

 Personal life

 Daniel Gage was born in Pelham, New Hampshire on June 4, 1828, to father Nathan Gage and mother Mehitable (Woodbury) Gage.
 He spent the first 25 years of his life on the family-owned Gage Hill Farm and attended the local school.
 He died on February 9, 1901.

 Public contributions

 Just like what the auto industry did to the buggy whip, the age of refrigeration came, and the harvesting of ice became a dead industry.
 The Gage family began to sell off their land, as well as donate tracts to municipalities, such as a 26 acre parcel to the city of Lowell for a park dedicated for the exclusive use of children, now known as Gage Field in the Centralville section of Lowell.